wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

   because Chomsky may something like "I was stoked" and Partee may only say something analogous "I was really excited" or whatever the individual nuances come with how speakers say what they mean with different surface syntax, and also

+Given a set of categories,  we define the functions \phi : (c_1, ..., c_n) -> c_t over the categories which will serve as the constructors of our ASTs.
+The categories and functions are denoted in GF with the cat and fun judgment.

 ## Some preliminary observations and considerations

 There are many ways to skin a cat.
 While in some sense GF offers the user a limited palette with which to paint, she nonetheless has quite a bit of flexibility in her decision making when designing a GF grammar for a specific domain or application.
 These decisions are not binary, but rest in the spectrum of of considerations varying between :